internalregister/z80hla/README.md

 ## Using it

-To use it simply do:
+To use it simply use the command:
 ```
 z80hla file.z80hla
 ```